DeepSikdar07/Object-Detection-on-Custom-Data-Bikes-Detection-/README.md

 # What is custom object detection?
 Object detection is the task of detecting where in an image an object is located and classifying every object of interest in a given image.
 To solve this problem Iam using YOLOv8 Model.
 # This is a initial version of custom trianing with YOLOv8.
-Currently YOLOv8 is the newest state-of-the-art YOLO model that can be used for object detection, image classification, and instance segmentation tasks.
+Currently YOLOv8 is the newest state-of-the-art YOLO model that can be used for object detection and instance segmentation tasks.

-# Training Custom Face Mask Detection Model:
+# Training Custom Bikes Detection Model:
 I have used Yolov8m for custom training with Bikes data.
 I did training in Google colab by reading data from Google drive.
 The notebook explains the below steps:

 1.Setting Up Google Colab